karenpayneoregon/ResharperSolution/readme.md

 ReSharper `R#` is a Visual Studio extension which can assist with

-- Learning what you don’t know but should know
+- Learning what you don't know but should know
 - An extensive list of code [refactors](https://www.jetbrains.com/resharper/features/code_refactoring.html)
 - Coding [assistance](https://www.jetbrains.com/resharper/features/coding_assistance.html)
 - Quick fixes to eliminate errors and bad code